Can You Draft & File Your Own Consent Order?

 In some cases, typically in short marriages, you can achieve a clean break, which is where both parties can live financially independently.

 Do I actually need a consent order?

-If you are selling or transferring a property, making a pension sharing order or paying a lum-sum of money, then you are advised to obtain a consent order, to make sure the other party carries out what they have agreed.
+If you are selling or transferring a property, making a pension sharing order, or paying a lump sum of money then you are advised to obtain a consent order to make the agreement legally binding, ensuring the other party carries out what they have agreed.

 We’ve seen it all too often when financial matters are put off and it, unfortunately, comes back to bite one party later down the line.